raphaelhoudouin/raphaelhoudouin/README.md

 - 🎬 **Cinema**: Watching movies, especially classics.
 - 🥾 **Hiking**: Exploring nature and challenging myself with new trails.
 - 🍽️ **Food**: Exploring new cuisines and experimenting with cooking.
 Some of my favorite dishes include:
-  - 🍲 **Injera with Doro Wat**: Traditional Ethiopian dish with spiced chicken served with injera (flatbread).
+  - 🍲  Injera with Doro Wat: Traditional Ethiopian dish with spiced chicken served with injera (flatbread).

 ## 📫 Let's Connect!